 Traveling while working has detached me from the joys of travel.
 Turned me into a crazy and irritable hermit.
 Gave me a whole different kind of stress I didn’t have to face working full time back home.
 As a digital nomad (web developer) who has a part-time to a full-time schedule, I don’t always know when I will be working for 15 hours straight or 2 hours on any given day.

 I don’t always get to go out and explore when I want to.
 I have to travel slow so I can get work done in big chunks at a time.
-Obviously, when working I’m not traveling.
-I don’t get to enjoy the sights because I’m stuck in a hostel basement past 2 am having a meeting with one my clients who’re at 1 pm their time on the Pacific Coast.
+Obviously, when working, I’m not traveling.
+I don’t get to enjoy the sights as I should because I’m stuck in a hostel basement past 2 am having a meeting with one my clients who are up at 1 pm their time in California.

 You Can’t Do Both 100% Equally

 You can’t travel 100 percent and work 100 percent at the same time.
 It’s just impossible.
 One has to give more than the other.
 Work suffers while you travel, especially when traveling fast and this is just fact.
 In a traditional 8-5 job, you spend 5 days working and you get your weekends off to do as you please.
 On a digital nomad’s schedule like mine, this doesn’t change, only the hours get jumbled.

 My clients still work the 8-5 in California so if there’s a meeting I have to work on their time not where I’m at.
 If they decide to meet at 1 pm Pacific Standard, I’m working at 2 am in Budapest.
 On the upside (the selling point) you can be based anywhere there is good internet and on your days off you can travel to exotic locations outside of reach in America for a weekend.